 Where to Catch Striped Bass on the Jersey Shore

 The legendary fall striper run draws anglers from across the country to New Jersey's coast.
-Trophy fish, stunning sunrises, and the thrill of the hunt—this is what Jersey Shore fishing is all about.
+Trophy fish, early mornings on the surf, the thrill of the hunt â the fall run is what a lot of NJ anglers plan their whole year around.

 Every fall, something extraordinary happens along the New Jersey coastline.
 Millions of striped bass surge south, chasing schools of bunker through the surf, past jetties, and into the waiting lines of anglers who've marked their calendars for this moment.

-The fall striper run isn't just good fishing—it's the main event of Jersey Shore fishing.
+The fall striper run isn't just good fishingâit's the main event of Jersey Shore fishing.
 From late September through December, bass between 20 and 50 pounds patrol waters you can wade into.
 Trophy fish that would make a charter captain in Montauk jealous are caught by anglers standing knee-deep in the Atlantic at Island Beach State Park.

 New Jersey has quietly become the East Coast's striped bass pipeline.
 As fish migrate from New England toward their Chesapeake Bay wintering grounds, every inch of NJ coastline becomes prime territory.
 Sandy Hook intercepts them first.
 Barnegat Inlet funnels them through.
 Delaware Bay holds the late-season lunkers.